syncfusion-content/blazor-docs/blazor/treegrid/rows/detail-template.md

 # Detail Template in Blazor Tree Grid Component

 The detail template provides additional information about a particular row.
-By expanding the parent row the child rows are expanded along with their detail template.
+By expanding the parent row, the child rows are expanded along with their detail template.
 The [DetailTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~DetailTemplate.html) property accepts either the template string or HTML elements.

 {% tabs %}